Jibaru/home-inventory-api/README.md

 On the infrastructure layer, the implementation of the interfaces is done.
 The implementation is done using the database, the email service, the file storage, etc.

 Here is where the API is implemented.
-The API is implemented using the `gorm` framework.
+The API is implemented using the `echo` framework, and the persistence with `gorm`.

 There are two features that cross the entire layers.
 There are the logger and notifier (sentry).